The Giaour: Romantic Orientalism

 French painter Eugène Delacroix used the story as the inspiration for three paintings, all titled The Combat of the Giaour and Hassan.
 So did Ary Scheffer, who painted Giaour, today housed at the Musée de la Vie romantique, Paris.

 Influence

 The poem was an influence on the early work of Edgar Allan Poe.
-His first major poem, "Tamerlane", particularly emulates both the manner and style of The Giaour.
+His first major poem, "Tamerlane", published in 1827, particularly emulates both the manner and style of The Giaour.

-Polish poet Adam Mickiewicz translated the work into Polish.
+Polish poet Adam Mickiewicz translated the work into Polish in 1833.
 Mickiewicz wrote in November 1822: "I think I shall translate The Giaour."

 Vampirism theme

 The Giaour is also notable for its inclusion of the theme of vampires and vampirism, it being one of the first written mentions of such topics (preceded by John Stagg's The Vampyre in 1810).
 After telling how the giaour killed Hassan, the Ottoman narrator predicts that in punishment for his crime, the giaour will be condemned to become a vampire after his death and kill his own family by sucking their blood, to his own frightful torment as well as theirs.
 Byron became acquainted with the concept of vampires while on his Grand Tour.

 The description of the vampire, lines 757–768: